codehivetx/codehivetx.us/en/about.md

----
----
 # About Code Hive Tx, LLC

 Code Hive Tx, LLC is a small consultancy with a focus on internationalization and global enablement.
 It was established in 2021, but brings many years of expertise to bear for your project.

-We are located in
-<a href="https://www.cityofdrippingsprings.com/welcome-visitors">Dripping Springs</a>,
-Hays County, Texas, USA.
+We are located in [Dripping Springs](https://www.cityofdrippingsprings.com/welcome-visitors), Hays County, Texas, USA.
 About 45 minutes from Austin.